RxnWeaver/RxnWeaver/doc/coding-conventions.md

 ## Variable Names

 For both top-level variables and `struct` members, in general, the last part of a variable's name should indicate *what* it is.
+This applies to function and method parameter names as well.

 ```{go}
 var numSingleBonds int  // Incorrect; this is NOT a collection of bonds.